Last Updated on August 11, 2020 by Hold the Hairline Team

 You can read more about Propecia here.

 Rogaine is the big one everyone has heard of.
 If you start balding get ready for at least a few people to crack some Rogaine jokes at you.
 The active ingredient that actually works the magic is called minoxidil.
-Kirkland offers a generic minoxidil that is significantly less than name brand Rogaine.
+Kirkland offers generic minoxidil that is significantly less than the name brand Rogaine.
 There’s a wide array of products that include minoxidil, but if you’re going to give it a try we suggest a 5% formula as they have been shown to be more effective.

 You can read more about Minoxidil here.

 Ketoconazole is the least important component of the big 3.
 It is a shampoo product that some men use daily.
 This topical has been shown to decrease scalp-DHT, whereas Propecia has been shown to decrease scalp DHT and DHT levels in the blood.
 Ketoconazole is an antifungal drug and is used in shampoo primarily as an anti-dandruff agent.
-Evidence is a bit more sparse on ketoconazole’s effectiveness in treating hair loss though there has been some encouraging studies.
+Evidence is a bit more sparse on ketoconazole’s effectiveness in treating hair loss though there have been some encouraging studies.

 You can read more about Ketoconazole here.

 Everything outside of the Big 3 should be supplementary to a regime unless it has a great deal of evidence support its efficacy.
-Without evidence, you’re pretty much on your own and will need to conduct your own trials per say, through trial and error.
+Without evidence, you’re pretty much on your own and will need to conduct your own trials per se, through trial and error.
 This brings a whole other long list of considerations with it the main ones being if it’s worth the hassle and financial cost.
 That being said, we aren’t entirely against natural and herbal treatments, particularly if they have some solid data backing them up or at the very least some “social proof.”

 Many natural treatments can be a great supplement to a Big 3 regime, ensuring the hair you do regrow and maintain will look healthy and thick.
 We explore a variety of options on Hold The Hairline.
 We also continue to follow the promising developments in the hair research realm such as hair cloning.
 While still on the horizon, you can be sure we will add coverage as soon as these treatments are available to the general public.